adamadair/euler/problem_022/problem22.md

 What is the total of all the name scores in the file?

 # Solution Notes
 Mindless nonsense.
+I don't understand the purpose.
 This problem was stupid.
 My code was just as stupid.